-Private kindergartens, schools, colleges and higher education institutions may be founded by domestic and non-domestic natural or legal persons.
-However, this does not apply to basic schools, which may only be founded by domestic natural or legal persons.
+Private kindergartens or schools and higher education institutions may be set up by domestic and non-domestic natural or legal persons.
+This does not apply to basic schools, which may only be set up by domestic natural or legal persons (not relevant for schools accredited to deliver international programmes).
 There are no private kindergartens and schools in Slovenia that are entirely financed from private sources.
 They are all financed or co-financed entirely by public funds.